nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Type `delete 5` into the command box
 > * Output console will display `Deleted task: Buy MRT concession pass  |  Date and Time: by 08 Nov 2016, 5.20pm  |  Tags: ` <br>
 > * Task with index 5 will be deleted

 <br>
 <br>

 Type `delete 55` into the command box
-> * Output console will display ‚ÄúThe task index provided is invalid‚Äù
+> * Output console will display ìThe task index provided is invalidî

 <br>
 <br>